matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>

 7. Minting your NFT has been initiated and will be available for transfer or withdrawal to L1 once it has been verified in 30 minutes to 7 hours.
-- *When network activity increases, blocks fill up faster, and withdrawal times decrease.*
+- *When network activity increases, blocks fill up faster, and verification times decrease.*

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------: